-Network Function Virtualization (NFV) is a new technology that is based on Software Defined Networking (SDN) and started getting popular with the SDN installations in data-centers.
-As the SDN technology and moves to the other end of the connectivity, i.e. the office WAN, NFV load balancer is becoming a critical component of the network strategies of enterprises.
+Network Function Virtualization (NFV) is a new technology that is based on Software Defined Networking (SDN) and started getting popular with the SDN installations in data centers over the past decade.
+As the SDN technology continues to move to the near end of the connectivity, i.e. the office WAN, the NFV load balancer is becoming a critical component of the network strategies of enterprises.

-NFV load balancers should also work with standard routing so that you can inject it in your network, say between the WAN modems and your firewall/router seamlessly.
-With Mushroom Networks nomenclature we call this “passthrough mode” whereby the existing firewall/router and the modems don’t need any modifications and the NFV load balancer can be injected into the network to manage the overlay bonding tunnel.
+NFV load balancers should also work with standard routing so that you can inject it into your network, say between the WAN modems and your firewall/router, seamlessly.
+With Mushroom Networks nomenclature we call this “passthrough mode”, whereby the existing firewall/router and the modems don’t need any modifications and the NFV load balancer can be simply be dropped into the network to manage the overlay bonding tunnel.
 In some cases, that tunnel could be the legacy VPN connection that connects the office to the cloud.

 Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.